Derghust/flink-blaze-lib/README.md

 ## Work in Progress

 Please note that the current repository is a work in progress.
-The development of the Flink Blaze Library for Apache Flink is still ongoing, and the features and functionalities provided may be incomplete or subject to change.
+The development of the Blaze Extension library for Apache Flink is still ongoing, and the features and functionalities provided may be incomplete or subject to change.

 While the library aims to provide a comprehensive set of utility methods and functions